Gunshot Residue: Three-Component Particles and SEM-EDX

 This morphological signature, spherical or near-spherical form combined with the three-element EDS profile, is the central criterion in ASTM E1588.
 No common environmental source replicates the combination.
 Brake-pad dust contains lead and antimony compounds (from friction material formulations) but not the spherical morphology or the concurrent barium.
 Battery manufacturing residues contain lead but lack antimony and barium in the same particle.
 Glass manufacturing and some industrial processes produce Sb-containing aerosols but not Pb-Sb-Ba in a single spherical particle.

 ASTM E1588 (Standard Practice for Gunshot Residue Analysis by Scanning Electron Microscopy/Energy Dispersive X-Ray Spectrometry) defines the full workflow: sample collection, stub preparation, SEM-EDS instrument parameters, automated particle search criteria, particle classification, and reporting language.
-The current edition (ASTM E1588-20) incorporates lessons from decades of casework, proficiency testing under the ENFSI EWG-GSR programme, and the academic literature on environmental background particle populations.
+The current edition (ASTM E1588-20) reflects decades of casework experience, proficiency testing under the ENFSI EWG-GSR programme, and the academic literature on environmental background particle populations.

 The standard defines three particle categories by elemental composition detected in EDS: